Google

 Luckily, today it is easier than ever to make good use of your old phones.

-You don’t want your old phone to end up in a landfill.
+You don’t want your old mobile phone to end up in a landfill.

 Assuming you don’t trash it, what can you do with your old mobile phones?